swcarpentry/git-novice/01-backup.md

 ```

 Git now knows that it's supposed to keep tack of this file,
-but it hasn't yet recorded our changes for posterity.
+but it hasn't yet recorded any changes for posterity.
 To get it to do that,
 we need to run one more command: